obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 For more information, see [[Priority|Priorities]].

 > [!released]
-> Priorities 'lowest' and 'highest' were introduced in Tasks X.Y.Z.
+> Priorities 'lowest' and 'highest' were introduced in Tasks 3.9.0.

 #### Examples